 - Knows, or has reason to know, that the employee is experiencing workplace problems because of the disability, and

 - Knows, or has reason to know, that the disability prevents the employee from requesting a reasonable accommodation

 Some employers are receiving requests for accommodations based on an employee’s fear of exposure and a family member’s high-risk health factor were they to contract COVID-19.
 An employer is not required under ADA to accommodate an employee’s fear nor a family member’s disability.

 The Equal Employment Opportunity Commission (EEOC) provides guidance about COVID-19 and the ADA, the Rehabilitation Act, and other EEO laws.
 Additionally, the Job Accommodation Network (JAN) offers strategies for employers to keep in mind when dealing with communicable diseases such as COVID-19 in the workplace.

-Information for people at increased risk of getting COVID-19 is available on the Centers for Disease Control (CDC) website.
 An employer may provide employees information they can use to limit interactions with other people as much as possible and precautions to prevent getting COVID-19 when interactions are necessary.